Access - Studios

 Please note that, other than designated wheelchair spaces, seating for our performances is unallocated.
 This is to ensure that everyone has a good view of the stage, especially the children.
 If you need to reserve certain seats which are more accessible for you, for example if you are visually impaired, hard of hearing, or have mobility issues which mean you would be more comfortable in an aisle seat, please contact our Box Office.

-Please note that wheelchair spaces can only be booked with Box Office by phone or in person, because we need to take extra seats off sale.
+Please note that wheelchair spaces can only be booked with Box Office by phone because we need to take extra seats off sale.
 For other access requirements, you can book tickets online if you prefer, but you will still need to contact Box Office in advance of the show to reserve seats.

 Our performances and activities

 For most of our in-house productions one performance is scheduled as a Relaxed Performance.
 Relaxed Performances are advertised in our season brochure and on our website.
 Tickets for Relaxed Performances are £5 per person.

 Relaxed Performances are provided for people who would benefit from a more relaxed environment, or are uncomfortable with sudden lighting changes or loud noises, including those with an Autistic Spectrum Condition, sensory or communication needs or a learning disability.
 During these performances we have fewer people in the audience and may adapt the show to lower the sound levels and keep the lighting at a higher level so that you are not sitting in darkness.